-- Long Vowels – In addition to teaching children about the long vowel sounds, I also want them to be introduced to common spelling patterns.
+- Long Vowels – In addition to teaching children about the 5 long vowel sounds, I also want to introduce them to common spelling patterns.

 - R Controlled Vowels – When a vowel is followed by an r, it makes a different sound.

 - Digraphs – Digraphs are two letters that come together to form one single sound.

 - Long and Short /oo/ Vowel Digraphs – Two vowels that come together to make one sound.
 For example, the /oo/ in moon is long, and the /oo/ in book is short.